Thor Broadcast Logo

 Answer:

-We have several ways to distribute videos over IP, Coax, or fiber.
+We have several ways to distribute videos over IP, coax, or fiber.

 For 10-12 channels, you could use 8 + 4ch HDMI digital HD modulators.